Archive for the ‘Hampstead’ Category

 It was publicity like this that made his supporters question whether he really was a serious writer.
 The New York Times had written about his almost over-night ascendancy – “he walked into literature like a man walks into his own house”.

 If it’s easy to walk into your own house, it’s presumably just as easy to walk out, and Wilson’s fall from grace was almost as quick as his initial success.
 The tabloid backlash began in December 1956 when a story in the Sunday Pictorial informed the public that Wilson had a wife and a five year old son but was living with a mistress – his girlfriend Joy – in Notting Hill.
-Indeed, one of the reasons he lived rough on Hampstead Heath, while he was writing his acclaimed first book, was to avoid paying maintenance to his estranged wife.

 colin-wilson-with-bananas-on-bike-2

-Around this time Joy’s father came across Wilson’s journals.
-He was shocked to read what he took to be horrific pornographic fantasies about his daughter (in reality, according to Wilson, they were notes for his novel he was currently writing).
+Around this time Joy’s father came across Wilson’s journals and was shocked to read what he took to be horrific pornographic fantasies about his daughter (in reality, according to Wilson, they were notes for his novel he was currently writing).
 Joy’s father, along with her mother, sister and brother, arrived at the front door of the flat that she and Wilson shared, intent on rescuing her.
 Incredibly the story became front page news for days, even Time magazine in America wrote about the incident involving their favourite ‘English Egghead’:

 Without warning, the door of the book-glutted flat was suddenly flung open and in burst Joy’s enraged father.
 “Aha, Wilson!
 The game is up!” roared accountant John Stewart, 58, brandishing a horsewhip.
 Beside Father Stewart stood his wife, bearing a sturdy umbrella…with no further pleasantries, Mrs. Stewart fell to pummeling Philosophy Collector Wilson with her weapon, while the others tried to drag Joy from the villain’s premises.
 They screamed at Joy: “You will go to hell!”
 Their efforts were futile.
 Wilson was unbruised, Joy unbound, when bobbies swooped down on the domestic scene.
 Crimson with anger, John Stewart offered Wilson’s diary as proof that the rapscallion was “not a genius” but just plain “mad.”
 Rasped Stewart: “He thinks he’s God!”
 The diary, noted newsmen, was indeed rather bizarre.
 Excerpt: “I have always wanted to be worshipped … I must live on longer than anyone else has ever lived.
 I am the most serious man of our age.